-If you google sales brochures, you’d see that most of them are more or less a monstrosity of regurgitated information that is bland, dry and obvious.
+If you google sales brochures, you’d see that most of them are more or less a monstrosity of regurgitated information that is bland, dry, and obvious.

-This comes from the misconception that business language has to be stoic, serious and too formal for its own good.
+This comes from the misconception that business language has to be stoic, serious, and too formal for its own good.
 Agreed, but it can also bring your sales from a 10 to a -1.

 To make a sales brochure stand out, you have to make it sound human.
 Because that is who you are selling to.
 And what do humans crave (amongst other things)?
 Stories.
-By stories I don’t mean the quintessential “Born in 1956, abc has been a pioneer in bringing xyz to the forefront…”.
+By stories I don’t mean the quintessential “Born in 1956, ABC has been a pioneer in bringing Xyz to the forefront…”.

-Storytelling instead must delve deep into some right brained power to tell the customer how you resolved a certain problem and provided fruitful results to a customer.
+Storytelling instead must delve deep into some right-brained power to tell the customer how you resolved a certain problem and provided fruitful results to a customer.
 Or something along those lines.

 Words are important, but what kind?
-This can be applied in conjunction to the previous two pointers.
+This can be applied in conjunction with the previous two pointers.
 Yes, formality is important, but too much of it can give the impression of undergoing a root canal.

-Keep it short and simple wherever necessary and make good use of bullet points instead of long text heavy paragraphs.
+Keep it short and simple wherever necessary and make good use of bullet points instead of long text-heavy paragraphs.
 This will aid the eyes to target those specific points and pay attention to them over the other.

 Focus on your benefits